shinesolutions/aem-password-reset/README.md

 ```
 With this configuration, the password for `deployer` will be reset to `deployer`, the password for `importer` will be reset to `importer`, etc.

-Note: a change to the OSGI configuration *will* trigger a restart of the bundle which and reset the passwords.
+Note: a change to the OSGI configuration *will* trigger a restart of the bundle which will reset the passwords.

 ## Building